From Torture Device to Mobile Lab: How Saddle Tech Finally Fixed Your Perineal Problems

 The Customization Frontier: One Size Fits No One

-While many manufacturers now offer multiple widths for each saddle model, some companies are pushing the boundaries of customization even further.
+While many manufacturers now offer multiple widths for each saddle model, some companies are pushing customization even further.

 BiSaddle has taken an innovative approach with their adjustable design that can be configured to the individual rider's anatomy.
 Their patented system allows width adjustments from approximately 100mm to 175mm, effectively creating a custom saddle shape that precisely matches your sit bone spacing.